I love Chicago. In fact, I love it even more than New York (I know, right!)

-But whatever side of the fence your passion falls, there are some very cool spots to eat and drink that I think we’d all agree are worth visiting.
+But whatever side of the fence your passion falls, there are some very cool spots to eat and drink in Chicago that I think we’d all agree are worth visiting.

-Here are my 5 tips for where to imbibe in Chicago:
+Here are my 5 tips for where and what to eat in Chicago:

 1. Deep dish pizza

 Ask three people where the best deep dish pizza in Chicago is and you’ll get three different answers.

 I’m going out on a limb and will suggest if you have only one night to dine on such sinful cheesy delight, you go to Giordano’s.
 The crust is crispy, the cheese gooey, add your fillings (if you want them) and the tomato sauce is on the top.
 A small is plenty for two.

 Yes popcorn is a food!
 Garrett is another icon of Chicago, famous for their cheese and caramel popcorn.
 Trust me, it’s outstanding.